diBuonumore/Different-projects/README.md

 #Project 1 - planner

 Why did I create it?
-I was looking for a planner as a gift to my friend but I could not find the one which will meet my requirements.
+I was looking for a planner as a gift to my boyfriend but I could not find the one which will meet my requirements.
 I want it to be something special, ideal.
 One day I thought: Why not to make a planner on my own?
 And here it is.

 Tool: Canva (basic), Autocad (Plutchik's Wheel of Emotions)